s-victor/TinyPedal/docs/customization.md

 Show total minutes can run based on `Total race fuel` value.

     Starting fuel
-Set starting fuel for calculating `Average refueling` per pit stop.
-If the value is set to `0`, `Tank capacity` will be used instead.
+Set starting fuel.
+This value is only used for calculating `Average refueling` per pit stop.
 Maximum value cannot exceed `Tank capacity`.
+If value is set to `0`, `Tank capacity` value will be used as starting fuel for `Average refueling` calculation.

     Average refueling
-Show average refueling per pit stop and warning color if value exceeds `Tank capacity`.
+Show average refueling per pit stop, and display warning color if value exceeds `Tank capacity`.

 # Modules